Drag13/articles/DotnetCI/short.md

 }
 ```

-Inside the test project create new class
+Inside the Test project create the new class

 ```c#
 using web;